osamayelk/We-Usage-Statistics/README.md

 ## Tasker task

-I mainly wrote this code to use with Tasker to get a daily notification with my internet usage statistics, so I added the file **taskerTask.xml** with the steps for the tasker task. just replace the ${msisdn} and ${password} variables with your values and import it in your Tasker application
+I mainly wrote this code to use with Tasker to get a notification with my internet usage statistics when they're almost done and to populate a KWGT widget with my statistics, so I added the file **tasker/taskerTask.xml** and a README file explaining how to use the tasker file

 ## Next Steps